-It is important to understand Via's business model.
-Via declares that using it will cost the retiree nothing.
-If so, how does it maintain profitability?
-As it is said for the digital economy, if you are not paying for a product, you are the product being sold.
+From WTW's publicly accessible website, though it asserts confidentiality © 2022 Willis Towers Watson.
+All rights if you are not paying for a product, you are the product being sold.
 An insurance exchange makes its money largely by commissions from the insurance companies for which the retirees sign up, with the exchange being the conduit.
 An exchange does not actually bill people or service their claims.
-It provides retirees with information about the options and routes them to the selected insurance company.
+It provides retirees with information about the options and signs them up for the selected insurance company.